danny00747/tfe-report/src/07_design.md

 ## System Architecture

-The application was developed using the following architecture:
+The application was developed using the following architecture :

 \begin{figure}[H]
 \centering